Behavior Chart for the Classroom - Free Printable

 Yehonathan Doron

 Leading educator and lecturer.
-Manages youth educational frameworks across Israel.
+Manages youth educational frameworks.
 Runs a parent-teen clinic.
-TEDx speaker and TEDx Israel mentor.
+TEDx speaker and TEDx mentor.

-Low-cost, shared rewards work best: extra recess minutes, a class game, choice time, or being line leader.
-Letting students help pick the reward makes them far more invested.
+Low-cost, shared rewards beat prizes: extra recess minutes, a class game, choice time, music while working, or line-leader for the day.
+Letting the class vote on the reward makes them far more invested in earning it.

 People also liked